Champion, Alberta: Government

-The village is governed by a council consisting of a mayor and four councillors, and is administrated by a chief administrative officer.
+The village is governed by a council consisting of a mayor and four councillors, and is administered by a chief administrative officer.

 Services

 Champion is home to two schools, the Champion Community School (70 students in grades 1–9, plus a parent-run kindergarten), and the Hope Christian School (grades K-12).

 Recreational and cultural services in the village include the Champion Public Library, the Community Pool (outdoors), the Pioneer Club Seniors' Drop-In Centre, two baseball fields, the Champion Community Park and Campground, the Rodeo arena, the Royal Canadian Legion, and in the winter, a skating arena with natural ice.

 Retail services and businesses in Champion include a restaurant/bar, a grocery/liquor/lottery store, a self-serve gas station, a thrift store, a bank, a post office, and various other locally owned businesses.

 In terms of emergency response, the Village of Champion is served by the RCMP detachment and EMS services in neighbouring Vulcan, as well as the Champion Volunteer Fire Department.

 The village has several churches, including St. Mary's Catholic Church, the Champion Congregational Church, and a local meetinghouse of the Church of Jesus Christ of Latter-day Saints.
 Champion serves as a gateway to Little Bow Provincial Park, which is located 15 km east of the village and provides camping and many other outdoor recreational activities.